Liang Baohua

-Liang Baohua (梁保華 (梁保华, Liáng Bǎohuá); born November 1945) was CPC Jiangsu Committee Secretary and the province's governor.
+Liang Baohua (梁保華 (梁保华, Liáng Bǎohuá); born November 1945) was the Party Secretary of Jiangsu and governor of Jiangsu.

 Biography

-A native of Yichun, Jiangxi, Liang joined the Communist Party of China in November 1965.
+A native of Yichun, Jiangxi, Liang joined the Chinese Communist Party in November 1965.

 Prior to 1968 he worked in the communes around Taicang.
 Since then his entire career has been in Jiangsu.
-He became the province's governor in December 2002, and succeeded Li Yuanchao as the party chief of the province in 2007, becoming the first-in-charge of one of the most prominent areas of economic development in China.
+He became the province's governor in December 2002, and succeeded Li Yuanchao as the Party Secretary of Jiangsu in 2007, becoming the first-in-charge of one of the most prominent areas of economic development in China.
 He retired from active politics in 2010 after having reached the retirement age of 65, and then sat on the National People's Congress Financial and Economic Affairs Committee as a deputy chair.
 He was also named head of the Organizing Committee of the 2014 Summer Youth Olympics in Nanjing.
+During his tenure as the top leader of Jiangsu Province, he piled all the province's policies and resources into Suzhou, fully supporting Suzhou's development while doing his utmost to suppress the development of other cities in the province.